maplibre/maplibre-react-native/docs/RasterLayer.md

 `rasterFadeDuration`

 #### Description
-Fade duration when a new tile is added.
+Fade duration when a new tile is added, or when a video is started or its coordinates are updated.

 #### Type
 `number`